Andrewllab/fast_mail/README.md

             --valid_iters 16 \
             --batch_size 3
     ```
+    **Important**: Note the final dimensions of the onnx model (after padding), which are printed out at the end.
+You will need this for the next step.

 1. Compile the onnx file into a TensorRT engine.
-This will take ~30 minutes.
+Adjust the optShapes argument to match the final dimensions of the onnx model from the previous step.
+These may differ from the nominal input dimensions before padding.
+This compilation will take ~30 minutes.
     ```bash
     trtexec --onnx=foundation_stereo_models/foundation_stereo_small_3x480x640.onnx \
             --saveEngine=foundation_stereo_models/foundation_stereo_small_3x480x640.plan \
+            --optShapes=left:3x3x480x640,right:3x3x480x640 \
             --fp16 \
             --verbose
     ```